 Midlock GP practice has developed a virtual way of working within the multidisciplinary team and have used the Living Well in Communities falls and frailty intervention tool to guide the development of a falls and frailty collaborative working in the community.
 The team have found the tool beneficial to use during frailty case reviews, as it promotes holistic assessment across agencies and is a useful prompt that helps staff by signposting to partner agencies that could assist in care provision.
 Incorporating the tool in the case reviews highlighted five key interventions which should be implemented for every individual identified as frail (#Frailty5):

 - Frailty identification and coding on the GP system

 - Falls & Frailty Conversation

 These interventions had previously not been happening for every person, every time.

 “The frailty tool is excellent guidance to follow and know where to signpost people.”

 “There was a richness of information shared by the MDT and it’s amazing to know how many supports are there for people.”

 All of the team at Midlock have made commitments to support the work.
 Community nurses are engaging more in anticipatory care planning conversations, and the third sector feel that they are an integral part of the work, and that their contribution is valued.
 The inclusion of housing options in the tool is valued by the team, and the tool has made them aware of all the supports that are available.

 Supporting the Midlock team to test the efi and the falls and frailty interventions tool has helped the team to change the way that they work, with benefits for both staff and those who receive care.

-Find out more about the Living Well in Communities frailty and falls work on the ihub website.
+Living Well in Communities frailty resources are available on the ihub website.